ZenulAbidin/zenulabidin.github.io/README.md

 ## Ali Sherief's Website

+*"He who makes the kernel controls the world."* - Ali Sherief

 # Under Construction
 I'm in the process of creating my website.
 It should be finished in a few weeks.